tomtom28/CarQuiz/README.md

 # Car Quiz
-A .NET application using Angular 2 and C#
+A ASP.NET Core application using C# and Angular